The Missing Cross to Purity

 and they were never offended at it.

-And you never heard in all the scriptures of any that feared God,
+And you never heard in all the scriptures of any who feared God,

 and standing with their hats on,

-(unless it were the Pharisees, that loved the praise of men),
+(unless it was the Pharisees, who loved the praise of men),

 as it is said in the book of Job,